pgrimaud/action-shopify/README.md

 ### Optional Arguments

-The optionnal argument you can add to improve theme deployment.
-Optionnal args are available on [Theme Kit help](https://shopify.github.io/themekit/configuration/#flags).
+The optional argument you can add to improve theme deployment.
+Optional args are available on [Theme Kit help](https://shopify.github.io/themekit/configuration/#flags).

 #### Examples